MattG57/copilot-survey-engine/README.md

 - [ ] No
 - [ ] Yes

-2. Compared to your previous experience coding WITHOUT using Copilot (This number represents 100%)
+2. Compared to your previous experience coding WITHOUT using Copilot,

    ***How much less time did the coding take during this PR with Copilot?***